-This concludes formal consultation on the action(s) outlined in the January 6, 2006 request for formal consultation.
+This concludes formal consultation on the action(s) outlined in the December 21, 2005 request for formal consultation.
 As provided in 50 CFR §402.16, reinitiation of formal consultation is required where discretionary NPS involvement or control over the action has been retained (or is authorized by law) and if:

-- (1) the amount or extent of incidental take, which will be monitored by the NPS' implementation of the Interim Strategy, is exceeded; - (2) new information reveals effects of the NPS' action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion; - (3) the NPS' action is later modified in a manner that causes an effect to the listed species or critical habitat not considered in this opinion; or, - (4) a new species is listed or critical habitat designated that may be affected by the action.
+(1) the amount or extent of incidental take, which will be monitored by the NPS's implementation of the Plan, is exceeded;

+(2) new information reveals effects of the NPS's action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion;

+(3) the NPS's action is later modified in a manner that causes an effect to the listed species or critical habitat not considered in this opinion; or,

+(4) a new species is listed or critical habitat designated that may be affected by the action.
 In instances where the amount or extent of incidental take is exceeded, any operations causing such take must cease pending reinitiation.

-You may ask the Service to confirm the conference opinion as a biological opinion issued through formal consultation, if the critical habitat is designated.
-The request must be in writing.
-If the Service reviews the proposed action and finds that there have been no significant changes in the action as planned or information used during the conference, the Service will confirm the conference opinion as a biological opinion on the project and no further section 7 consultation will be necessary.